-DEQ has a set-aside \$150,000 from the FFY2020 capitalization grant for this activity.
+DEQ has previously set-aside \$\$150,000 from the FFY 2020 capitalization grant for this activity.
+No additional funds have been set aside from the FFY2021 grant.
 These dollars will be used for personal services and operating expenses for staff in the Engineering Bureau, Public Water and Subdivision section.
-Set-aside funds are used to pay up to 10% of the salary and benefits for ten full-time staff positions and program operating expenses to conduct on-site inspections and provide technical assistance to Public Water systems that are struggling with monitoring compliance or other engineering related issues.
+Set-aside funds are used to pay up to 10% of the salary and benefits for ten full-time staff positions and program operating expenses to conduct on-site inspections.
+These funds have historically also been used to provide technical assistance to Public Water systems that are struggling with monitoring compliance or other engineering related issues but this service is now funded with Technical Assistance funds discussed in Section 14.0 above.